ArianAhmed/securesite/README.md

 # securesite
 A secure PHP-based login system featuring session management, prepared statements, XSS and CSRF protection, rate limiting, 2FA, and timeout handling.
-Built from scratch using class materials.
 Detailed documentations are provided in the seurity documentation.

 # Setup